My “Rules” For Comic Scripting (article)- Cullen Bunn

 Set your scene somewhere that reinforces that scene’s purpose.
 If your characters are discussing the future of a city, setting that scene on a balcony overlooking the city will add a satisfying visual cue to the reader.
 A location can also add a lot to the overall tone of a scene.
 If a character feels alone, setting a scene in an open field will emphasize this.
 Weather has similar effects.
 If your character is sad, having it be a dark, rainy day will add another layer of emotion to the scene.

 Include only the characters that are essential to the scene.
 Who would be most affected by the result of the scene?
 Who has the most at stake?
 By narrowing the focus of a scene to just the important characters you can make key moments in a scene more impactful.

 Make sure your scenes transition well into each other.
 Consider the location, time and tonal differences of your locations and what it means to go from one to the other.
 Abruptly changing from one scene to another without wrapping up the first scene or setting up the reader for the shift, can often result in a jarring experience (one that can be created intentionally if that’s the tone you’re trying to convey).
-As much as possible, make your scene ends and starts clear, and give the reader a definitive transition between them.
+As much as possible, give your scenes a definitive end and start, and give the reader a clear transition between them.
 Note that an abrupt scene change can be done intentionally to cause a jarring experience for the reader or for comedic purposes.

 The Elements of a Scene

 In general, layout of a scene can often be broken down into the following sequence of events:

 A Goal: Something that one or more of your characters want to achieve.

 A Conflict: Something preventing your characters from achieving their goal.